boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

       contains the corresponding TCP option.
 Otherwise, if no observed packet of this Flow contained the respective TCP option, the value of the corresponding bit is 0.
-      Options are mapped to bits according to their option numbers.
-      Option number X is mapped to bit X.  TCP option numbers are maintained by IANA.
+      Options are mapped to bits according to the drawing below.
+TCP option numbers are maintained by IANA.
 This information element is used only when the observed kinds are within the 0-63 range.
 If not, the tcpOptionsFull IE {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} MUST be used.